 Unmarried couples have no mutual legal inheritance entitlement if a partner dies.
 Individual pension solutions such as a cohabitation agreement or a will ensure that the life partner can inherit.
 In addition, it is advisable that the life partner informs their own pension fund and benefits their partner with their retirement savings under Pillars 3a and 3b.

-If the children are still minors or still in education, the AHV pays an orphan's pension if you die.
+If the children are still minors or still in education, the OASI pays an orphan’s pension if you die.
 In addition, in a legally valid will, you can distribute your estate and stipulate the guardianship rules in line with your wishes.
 A rule on how the inherited assets are to be managed should also be included in a will.

-Pillar 2 includes occupational pensions, occupational accident insurance, daily sickness benefits insurance, and the vested benefits institutions.
-It's intended to enable people to maintain the standard of living they're accustomed to after retirement.
+Pillar 2 includes occupational pensions, occupational accident insurance, daily sickness benefits insurance and the vested benefits institutions.
+It’s intended to enable people to maintain the standard of living they’re accustomed to after retirement.

-Do you have any questions, or would you like a pension consultation?
-We are always there for you!
+Do you have any questions, or would you like a no-obligation pension consultation?
+Our experts are happy to help you.